andrechalom/wicman/README.md

 - Connect to hidden network
 - Persistent and safe storage of authentication keys
 - Configurable list of preferences for ranking connections
-- Autoconnect on connection dropped (TODO)
+- Autoconnect on connection dropped
 - Check for internet connection and switch to other available networks in case of router failure.
 (TODO)

 # How to install
+First, edit the wicman.conf configuration file to match your needs (the most important is the interface to use, by default wlan0).

-On Debian/Ubuntu, simply run ./install.sh.
+On Debian/Ubuntu, simply run ./install.sh to copy the files to /etc and /usr.

 Then use wicman -h to display the help.

 # Why?